danpdc/cwk.ocelot.demo/README.md

 The role of the AuthService is simply to provide JWT tokens.
 Ocelot validates those tokens based on the specified configuration.

+NOTE: before calling the service endpoints you should first get an access token by making a POST request to api/tokens with a body consisting of "username" and "role".
+Then add that token as Authorization header to all subsequent requests.
+If calling the service endpoints without token you'll get a 401 repsoinse, which is expected since the API gateway is configured to check if call are authorized or not

 # Ocelot features showcased here
 1. Configuration
 2. Routing